Matysekxx/BeatBounce/README.md

     deactivate GC
 ```

-### 🎮 Game Execution
+### 🎮 Game Execution (Activity Loop)

-The following diagram illustrates the high-precision update loop executed for every frame to maintain synchronization and handle physics.
+The game engine synchronizes visual updates with the audio timestamp using `System.nanoTime()` for micro-second precision.

 ```mermaid
 flowchart TD